gtiwari333/spring-boot-blog-app/README.md

 And open   `http://localhost:8080` on your browser

 ## Native Image

-create image: `mvn spring-boot:build-image -Pnative,docker`
-run image `docker run -p 8080:8080  docker.io/library/note-app:2.5.4`
+run  `sdk use java 21.3.0.r17-grl (or whatever the version is latest/supported` to use graalvm jdk create image: `mvn spring-boot:build-image -Pnative,docker` run image `docker run -p 8080:8080  docker.io/library/note-app:2.5.4`